Ajowyang/c0724-code-solutions/node-intro/node-intro-quiz-notes.md

   variables that told configuration info for the specific environment the process is running in

 - What is a REPL?
-  an interactive programming environment that lets developers execute code snippets and see immediate results
+  an interactive programming environment that lets developers execute code snippets and see immediate result

 ## Notes